prog-1/lists-1/README.md

 ## Home Exercises

+> **Note**
+> Package `github.com/prog-1/list` is implemented as a separate subpackage,
+> and it provides a rename to ensure you don't need extra deps and permissions.

-1. Implement missing `list.List` methods.
+1. Implement missing `list.List` methods and test.
 2. Implement `InsertionSort` and `InsertSorted` functions.
 While implementing the functions, it is not allowed to add any extra helpers to `list.List`.
 You must use only the methods exported by `list.List` and `list.Element`.